duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: Read this [article](https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr) about UN's operation with unmanned aircraft in DR Congo

-See also: Read this [article](https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf)to learn more about Drones and Humanitarian Action
+See also: Read this [article](https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf) to learn more about Drones and Humanitarian Action

 ##### Future impact of AI on human jobs and responsibilities